FOOD POLICY COUNCILS & FOOD SYSTEMS PLANNING INITIATIVE

 Department of Labor and Agriculture

-Agriculture is subject to a number of exceptions in a variety of federal laws.
-Agricultural operations, for example, are exempt from many federal labor laws.
-The exceptions partly hinge on the definition of agriculture.
-Unfortunately, the various agencies that regulate agriculture at the federal level have different definitions and understandings of what counts as agriculture.
-The practice of agriculture has changed and evolved over recent years, and some of these agricultural practices have come to the attention of the Department of Labor (DOL).
+Agriculture is subject to a number of exceptions in a variety of federal laws, including many of the federal labor laws.
+In particular, agriculture receives an exemption from overtime pay.
+This exemption hinges on the Department of Labor’s (DOL) definition and understanding of agriculture.
+The practice of agriculture has changed and evolved over recent years, and some of these agricultural practices used by many smaller and diversified operations have come to the attention of the DOL.
 The DOL has concluded that some of these activities do not, in fact, qualify as “agricultural activities,” thus subjecting the farmer to many wage and hour regulations.
-The Food Law and Policy Clinic is researching the various definitions of agriculture, as well as the DOL laws and regulations that are impacted by the definition, and will write a report with the findings and recommendations for federal policy change.
+FLPC is researching this issue and will write a report with the findings and recommendations for federal policy change.

 Food Safety Modernization Act, Proposed Rules

-The Food Safety Modernization Act (FSMA) represents a major effort by the U.S. government to regulate food production and processing to better manage its capacity to prevent, monitor, and respond to food safety risks and food adulteration outbreaks.
+The Food Safety Modernization Act (FSMA) represents a major effort by the U.S. government to regulate food production and processing to better manage its capacity to prevent, monitor, and respond to food safety risks and food adulteration.
 Under the act, the Food and Drug Administration (FDA) has proposed two pertinent rules, the Produce Safety Rule and the Preventive Controls Rule.
-The Food Law and Policy Clinic researched the coverage and exemption provisions of each rule, assessing their legal and policy ramifications, in preparation for our client’s participation in the notice and comment proceedings of the rule promulgation process.
-In the fall of 2013, the Food Law and Policy Clinic wrote its own comments to submit to FDA on the proposed regulations.
-The Food Law and Policy Clinic’s comments were submitted to FDA in mid-November 2013.
+In response to a request from the National Sustainable Agriculture Coalition, the FLPC researched the coverage and exemption provisions of each rule, assessing their legal and policy ramifications, in preparation for NSAC’s participation in the notice and comment proceedings of the rule promulgation process.
+In addition to this work for NSAC, the FLPC wrote its own comments to submit to FDA on the proposed regulations.
+In response to these and other comments, the FDA issued a press release in December 2013 indicating that it will release revised language for the Produce Safety Rule and Preventive Controls Rule in summer 2014.
+FLPC continues to monitor this ongoing rulemaking and will respond once revised language is released.